dechnology/health-statistic/descriptions/api.md

 ## API Endpoints for Frontend Application

+Full descriptions of all endpoints are described below; however, more common endpoints for a client application are described here.
+For detailed types of params, body, or response, please refer to the full descriptiions below.

 ### Server Health Check - `/health_check` [**GET**]

 This endpoint checks if the server is alive and the database is connected.
 It returns a code of 200 if ture.